Philipp Haller and Stephen Tu

 import scala.actors.remote.RemoteActor._

-A remote actor is uniquely identified by a Symbol
+A remote actor is uniquely identified by a Symbol.
+This symbol is

 unique to the JVM instance on which the remote actor is executed.
 A